Co-ordinated Admission Schemes

 Local Authority Report on School Admissions

 It is a requirement of the School Admissions Code that each local authority produces an annual report on admissions for all schools in their area for which they co-ordinate admissions.
 The report must be published locally and a copy sent to the Schools Adjudicator by 30 June each year.
-The most recent report for Rutland County Council can be found below:
+Our most recent report can be found below:

 Offers made for secondary school and primary school - Rutland v National